"It" Is Dehumanizing

 - Rosario Vampire: Brightest Darkness:

-- Every time someone mentions Tsukune's inner ghoul in Acts II and III, they refer to him as an "it."
+- Several times when someone mentions Tsukune's inner ghoul in Acts II and III, they refer to him as an "it."

 - In Act V, Jenner Rythmore is so disdainful and distrustful of monsters that he calls them "things" on more than one occasion.